Who We Are

 2 - Janky

-This rating is earned when you dine in at a restaurant that gives you plastic utensils, the bathroom is out of order, they only accept cash and there’s no ATM nearby, and there is a 30 minute wait despite there being 15 free tables.
+This rating is earned when you dine in at a restaurant that gives you plastic utensils for dining-in, the bathroom is out of order, they only accept cash and there’s no ATM nearby, and there is a 30 minute wait despite there being 15 free tables.
 Get the [email protected]&% outta here!

 1 - Wack